NY Governor signs legislation designed to help Cariol Horne file for pension benefits

-BUFFALO, NY (WIVB) Fifteen years after an incident which caused a Buffalo Police officer to lose her job, New York Governor Kathy Hochul signed very specific legislation Wednesday, aimed at clearing up the red tape which has kept the officer for filing for pension benefits.
+BUFFALO, NY (WIVB) — Fifteen years after an incident that caused a Buffalo Police officer to lose her job, New York Governor Kathy Hochul signed very specific legislation Wednesday, aimed at clearing up the red tape which has kept the officer for filing for pension benefits.

 “I am definitely elated that she signed it,” said Cariol Horne, who only months away from reaching 20 year eligibility for her pension as a Buffalo Police officer when she tried to stop a fellow officer from exerting what she considered to be excessive force on a suspect in 2006.
 She eventually was fired from the force.
 But since then a judge ruled the city was wrong to terminate her and the City of Buffalo even passed a new law bearing her name and requiring Buffalo officers to step in if they see excessive force.